dagreatssj/nacatamal/README.md

 $ sudo apt-get install -y make git zip unzip tar curl php7.0 php7.0-zip
 ```

-In the root directory, simply run the following:
+After the packages have been installed, in the root directory, simply run the following:
 ```
+$ cd nacatamal/
 $ make install
 ```
 This will download composer and install the required dependencies.